Esoteric Language Models: A Family of Any-Order Diffusion LLMs: Background

 Further, we found that BD3-LMs' codebase \textbf{cherry-picks its samples}.
 More specifically, to generate a single sample, the codebase keeps generating new samples (up to \texttt{num\_tries} times) until one sample passes some quality-control test.
 By default, $\texttt{num\_tries}=10$ and the codebase reports sampling failure when the 10 tries are exhausted with no samples passing the test.
 Empirically, we found that sampling failures don't occur for $T'=5000$.

-To investigate the true performance of BD3-LMs for parallel generation, we set $\texttt{num\_tries}=1$, disable the quality-control test and evaluate samples from BD3-LMs across a wide range of $T$ values (Figure \ref{fig:no-bd3lm}).
-Here and in Figure \ref{fig:no-bd3lm}, $T$ means the sum of sampling steps across all blocks for BD3-LMs, e.g., $L'=16$ and $T=4096$ means that $T'=4096/(1024/16))=64$ sampling steps is used per block.
-In contrast, BD3-LMs' codebase uses $T'=5000$ by default, which corresponds to $T=\infty$ in Figure \ref{fig:no-bd3lm}.
+To investigate the true performance of BD3-LMs for parallel generation, we set $\texttt{num\_tries}=1$, disable the quality-control test and evaluate samples from BD3-LMs across a wide range of $T$ values (\fig{fig:no-bd3lm}).
+Here and in \fig{fig:no-bd3lm}, $T$ means the sum of sampling steps across all blocks for BD3-LMs, e.g., $L'=16$ and $T=4096$ means that $T'=4096/(1024/16))=64$ sampling steps is used per block.
+In contrast, BD3-LMs' codebase uses $T'=5000$ by default, which corresponds to $T=\infty$ in \fig{fig:no-bd3lm}.
 For MDLM, $T$ can be interpreted normally because it has no blocks.

-As shown in Figure \ref{fig:no-bd3lm}, as $T$ is decreased to enable more parallel generation, \textbf{both sample quality and sample diversity of BD3-LMs becomes significantly worse than MDLM}.
-This drop in performance is due to the mode collapse issue as discussed in Section \ref{sec:related-work}.
-We also found that increasing $\texttt{num\_tries}$ can somewhat improve the sample entropy of BD3-LMs (second row of Table \ref{table:no-bd3lm}) and mitigate mode collapse, but doing so provides less or no improvements for AR and MDLM.
+As shown in \fig{fig:no-bd3lm}, as $T$ is decreased to enable more parallel generation, \textbf{both sample quality and sample diversity of BD3-LMs becomes significantly worse than MDLM} which is discussed in \sec{sec:related-work}.
+We also found that increasing $\texttt{num\_tries}$ can somewhat improve the sample entropy of BD3-LMs (second row of \tab{table:no-bd3lm}) and avoid degenerate samples, but doing so provides less or no improvements for AR and MDLM.

+All five 1M-step checkpoints used in this section are publicly available Hugging Face checkpoints uploaded by BD3-LMs authors.
+In particular, their BD3-LM checkpoints are finetuned from MDLM.